FabricLabs/fabric/INSTALL.md

 fabric
 ```

-This installs the `fabric` binary, generates a wallet under `~/.fabric/`, then opens the interactive shell.
+This installs the `fabric` binary, opens `fabric setup` (TTY: lightweight key TUI; generates a password-sealed `~/.fabric/wallet.json` if needed), then opens the interactive shell.
 For development from git, use e.g. `npm i -g FabricLabs/fabric#master` instead of the npm package.

 ## Playnet
 By default, the Fabric CLI connects to `playnet` for an initial set of peers.
 You can add new peers manually by running `/connect <address>` where `<address`> is the peer's public hostname and port.